patrickzib/motiflets/README.md

 # Motiflets

-This page was built in support of our paper "Motiflets - Fast and Accurate Detection of Motifs in Time Series" by Patrick Schäfer and Ulf Leser.
+This page was built in support of our paper "Motiflets - Simple and Accurate Detection of Motifs in Time Series" by Patrick Schäfer and Ulf Leser.

 The paper is completely self-contained, the purpose of this webpage is to provide the k-Motiflet code, and the raw data to readers of the paper.